AI Governance for UK Law Firms

 SRA GenAI FAQ and Good Practice Note — formalising AI governance expectations for SRA-regulated firms.

 UK firms serving EU clients will need to comply.
-Penalties of up to EUR 15 million or 3% of global turnover for high-risk AI non-compliance.
+Legal AI is high-risk (Annex III); those obligations apply from 2 December 2027 under the Digital Omnibus adopted in June 2026 (transparency duties apply from August 2026).
+Penalties up to EUR 15 million or 3% of global turnover for high-risk non-compliance.

 Daman Kaur